dhairya-quash/TEST-REPO/README.md

 Welcome to Quash!
-We're excited to introduce our next-generation mobile development tool designed to revolutionize the way you test and debug your applications.
-With Quash, identifying and resolving bugs is as easy as a shake of your device.
+We're excited to introduce our next-generation mobile development tool - **Quash Max**, designed to revolutionize the way you test and debug your applications.
+With Quash Max, identifying and resolving bugs is as easy as a shake of your device.
 Our intuitive platform auto-captures session replays, crash logs, and more, allowing you to focus on building new features while we handle the bugs.
 <br>

 ## Community and Next Steps